O Pushpa I Hate Tears

 O Pushpa I Hate Tears is a 2020 Indian Hindi-language comedy drama thriller film written and directed by Dinkar Kapoor.
 The film stars Krushna Abhishek, Arjumman Mughal, Anusmriti Sarkar, and Karthik Jayaram in the lead roles.
 Kannada actor Karthik Jayaram made his Bollywood acting debut through this film.
-The film title was loosely inspired from a famous dialogue by the veteran actor Rajesh Khanna in the 1972 cult film Amar Prem.
+The film title was loosely inspired from a dialogue by the actor Rajesh Khanna in the 1972 film Amar Prem.
 The film was initially scheduled for its theatrical release on 7 February 2020 but was later pushed to 28 February 2020 and was panned by critics.